jl-beast/Super-Language-Specification/README.md

 Friends and Villains are special declarations that accomplish specific aims.

-Friend Statements instruct the compiler to grant access to sub-classes/power/archetypes/abilties and friendly objects.
+Friend Statements grant an object access to another object's hidden types like friendly variables, sub-objects, or other language features.

 ```
 define MyClass as Friend for MyClassIWantAcessTo; //MyClass now has access to all the hidden Subtypes as it is a friend.
 ```

-Villain Statements instruct the compiler to use a specific method for coercion.
-You can only define Villains for objects in the same era.
+Villain Statements define the behavior for coercion for one object to another object.
+You can only define Villains for objects in the same era and only once.
 ```
 define MyClass as Villain for MyClassIWantToCoerceToMyClass{
   MyClass ToVillain(MyClassIWantToCoerceToMyClass class){